-Problems can be overwhelming and it can be helpful to think about what matters most to you.
+Problems can be overwhelming, but it is important to think about what has happened, what you're coping with, and what is important to you.
 It may be helpful to think about your physical health, your social situation, and/or how you think, feel and behave.
-And also to consider how other people are affected by things that are important to you.
+It can be helpful to think about the impact of difficulties not just upon yourself but also on those around you.